Rafi993/Conways-game-of-life/README.md

-# Cellular-automata
+# Conways game of life
-Implementing cellular automata using canvas
+Implementing Conways game of life using canvas